hasura/graphql-engine/docs/graphql/manual/api-reference/schema-metadata-api/remote-relationships.rst

    * - remote_field
      - true
      - RemoteField_
-     - Name of the field in remote schema with the join arguments.
+     - The schema tree ending at the field in remote schema which needs to be joined with.

 .. _update_remote_relationship: